-With reference to the Complainant's portfolio, it is noted that the structured notes invested into typically had a maturity or investment term of 1-2 years as evidenced in the product fact sheets.
+With reference to the Complainants' portfolio, it is noted that the structured notes invested into typically had a maturity or investment term of 1-2 years and at times even higher up to 5 years as evidenced in the various product fact sheets sourced.
+The bulk of the assets within the policy was, at times, invested into just one or very few structured notes.
 It is unclear how the 40% maximum limit referred to above could have been satisfied in such circumstances where the portfolio was predominantly invested into structured notes which themselves had long investment terms.

-It is further noted that the fact sheets of the said unlisted structured products included reference to the possibility of a secondary market existing for such structured notes.
+It is further noted that the various fact sheets of the unlisted structured products sourced included reference to the possibility of a secondary market existing for such structured notes.
 In this regard, a buyer had to be found in the secondary market in case one wanted to redeem a holding into such structured note prior to its maturity.